HanaFEKI/Histopathology_foundation_models/Other Techniques/Aggregation/README.md

 ### 🔶 2.
 Gated Attention MIL

-A variant also from [Ilse et al., 2018](https://arxiv.org/abs/1802.04712) , using both **tanh and sigmoid** activations to introduce a gating mechanism.
+A variant also from [Ilse et al., 2018](https://arxiv.org/abs/1802.04712), using both `tanh` and `sigmoid` activations to introduce a gating mechanism.

 #### 📘 Formula